gls-fergius/Game-Logs-System-GLS-Demo/README.md

 [Fab marketplace link](https://fab.com/s/43bbed079742)

 Full Version of GLS is available for all platforms, supports independent compilation, and has no usage restrictions.

-# Description
-**Game Logs System (GLS)** is a plugin for Unreal Engine, designed for programmers and testers to help analyze logs both in the editor and at runtime during program execution on any device and platform.
-GLS allows you to collect logs from both the game and the engine, filter them by categories, classes, objects or custom tags.

-The main goal of the plugin is to provide the ability to analyze logs on any platform in real time.
-Control is possible from the keyboard, joystick or touchpad.
-The plugin is designed with an emphasis on high performance and ease of use, despite the potential large number of logs in the system.

-The plugin is suitable for both small indie games and large AAA studios with a high load.

 # Usage Examples
 The GLS plugin provides several C++ macros and functions to streamline logging with tags, categories, and verbosity settings.